kriplanimanisha-gif/ai-powered-gis-pmo-decision-intelligence/README.md

 🔮 **8.
 Decision Support & What-If Analysis**

-I would retain the What-If concept, but modify its Phase 1 positioning.

 Rather than initially claiming that GenAI itself can accurately calculate complex outcomes, the first version can provide decision-support analysis using available data and defined business rules.